-With the sizzling Califonia summer drawing nearer, it’s paramount that you keep your AC unit in peak condition.
+With the sizzling Califonia summer upon us, it’s paramount that you keep your AC unit in peak condition.
 But what if you notice your AC isn’t cooling your home as well as it used to, just before the summer months?
 What could be causing your AC unit to break down?

 Unfortunately, the number of people experiencing air conditioning problems often skyrockets just as the hottest months of the year are upon us.
 If you happen to be one of them, you’re in luck!
 Rely on the finest air conditioner repair in Temecula, CA to take care of any AC issues you might have and inform you about the most common causes of AC failure.
 Read on.

 Luckily, the majority of common AC issues can be fixed if you have your unit serviced as soon as possible.
 Ideally, you shouldn’t wait to have your unit checked only when you notice something’s wrong, but if you are already in this unfortunate situation, you probably want to know why your AC is not up to the task.

 One of the most common reasons for reduced air conditioner efficiency are clogged filters.
 If you have a central AC unit, make sure to clean or replace your filters at least once a month to keep the system running smoothly.
 If your filters are dirty, your AC won’t be able to cool your home effectively and might cause your evaporator coil to freeze up.

 The performance of your AC is optimal when your refrigerant charge is neither undercharged nor overcharged but is in line with the manufacturer’s specifications.
 If you notice your unit isn’t cooling properly, you might be low on refrigerant or you are dealing with a leak.
 In this case, hire a qualified technician to check your AC system’s refrigerant level and fix possible leaks.